Synoxy/Server-Performance-Stats/README.md

 3. Terminal opens in-browser — ready to test your commands!
 ---
 Happy scripting! 💻🛠
-Please feel free to let me know how I can improve more.
+Please feel free to let me know how I can improve by raising a PR.
+Feel free to provide new challenges as DevOps Engineer.